cpplain/launch-school-core-curriculum/exercises/ruby_basics/loops2.md

       break if number.between?(0, 10)
     end
     ```

 3.  --

     ```ruby
     process_the_loop = [true, false].sample

     if process_the_loop
       loop do
-        puts "The loop was processed!"
+        puts 'The loop was processed!'
         break
       end
     else
       puts "The loop wasn't processed!"
     end
     ```

 4.  --

     ```ruby
     loop do
       puts 'What does 2 + 2 equal?'